Megadimension Neptunia VII

-The game begins with Neptune and Nepgear being transported from the Hyper Dimension to the post-apocalyptic Zero Dimension, where they team up with local CPU Uzume Tennouboshi to defeat the giant Dark CPUs and return home.
+is a 2015 role-playing game in the Hyperdimension Neptunia series by Idea Factory, released for PlayStation 4 and ported to Windows and later to Nintendo Switch.
+The sequel to Hyperdimension Neptunia Victory, it begins with Neptune and Nepgear being transported from the Hyper Dimension to the post-apocalyptic Zero Dimension, where they team up with local CPU Uzume Tennouboshi to defeat the giant Dark CPUs and return home.
 They eventually uncover a scheme that threatens both dimensions.

 Gameplay

 The game features a new battle system with a different combo structure to previous games, although some similarities still exist.
 The gameplay places strong emphasis on the positioning of characters.
 Each goddess character has a "Next Form", which is an additional transformation phase on top of their existing goddess transformations; these forms cause changes to combat style, in addition to character personality changes.
 Battles are a four-member party "Unit Turn-based" system.

 When it becomes the player's turn, they can select a character and move freely within the battlefield.

 Guild

 At the Guild within a city, the player can accept requests from various people as Quests.
 To complete a quest, one must fulfil the contents of the quest, then report back to the Guild.
 By completing quests, the player will receive items and Credits, as well as the shares of each nation increasing.